 The movie starts with a great crane shot past a very familiar-looking neighborhood (I think it was the same one as in The ‘burbs or maybe some other downmarket Spielberg production) to the house of Charley Brewster, a teen lothario just about to score with his rather dowdy girlfriend – when all of a sudden a scream pierces the night!
 Seems a vampire has moved in next door, and he’s brought his handyman with him!

 Charley loves horror movies, but not as much as his pal Evil Ed does, and so he relies on Ed to help him figure out how to stop the undead fiend!
-They consult a local horror movie star, played by the great Roddy McDowell, and he gets drawn into the case very much against his will!
+They consult a local horror movie star, played by the great Roddy McDowell from Heads, and he gets drawn into the case very much against his will!
 There’s lots of biting and running around, and poor Evil Ed is overcome by the creature of the night!
 But eventually they get rid of the vampire – sort of!

 Evil Ed is a really fascinating character, and he was played by Wendell Tvedt from Fraternity Vacation!
 Have you seen that one?
 It’s got Tim Robbins in it as a frat boy, and Barbara Crampton from Re-Animator, a movie I love!
 Anyway Evil Ed quit the legitimate cinema and started making homosexual pornoo!
 But now I understand he’s making regular horror movies again, and I think that’s great!
 Not that there was anything wrong with his other movies as long as he enjoyed making them!